12 genera

 Flowers: May-June

-Distribution: Occurring chiefly east of the Cascades crest in Washington; Alaska south to Oregon, east to the Rocky Mountains; also from north-central to northeastern North America.
+Distribution: Occurring chiefly east of the Cascades crest in Washington; Alaska to Oregon, east to the Rocky Mountains; also from north-central to northeastern North America.

 Habitat: Moist to boggy areas, often on limestone, low to mid-elevations.